Understand the main principles of a zero trust architecture and the process of adopting zero trust security to protect enterprise assets.

 Essentially, trust no one (Zero Trust) until they are authenticated and have proven who they are and that they should have access to the requested resource based on a defined access policy.
 Then apply and enforce access policies that controls what internal users and systems can access.

 Where the terms Zero Trust Architecture or Zero Trust Access are typically used to describe the overall broader approach, Zero Trust Network Access (ZTNA) is a term used for products or services that creates the boundary around one or more applications.
 It's the broker that verifies identity, context, and additional access policies before access to the given resource is granted.
-It shields the application or service from public view and only allows access to users and device that have explicitly been granted access.
+It shields the application or service from public view and only allows access to users and devices that have explicitly been granted access.

-Zero Trust is a token-based architecture
+Zero Trust is a Token-Based Architecture

 Authentication is a critical aspect of any successful implementation of a ZTA.
 It is key in determining if the user is internal or not, what part of the organization does the user belong to, what service is requesting information from another service or even what 3rd party service is requesting access to an internal corporate service.